-- (e) "EPFA" means the Enhanced Prevention Focused Approach, which Canada implemented in 2007, starting in Alberta and later adding Saskatchewan, Manitoba, Quebec, Nova Scotia, and Prince Edward Island. - (f) "First Nation" and "First Nations" means: - (i) When referring to nations, communities or bands and for the purposes of the Class definition herein: bands as defined in section 2(1) of the Indian Act, R.S.C., 1985, c.
-I-5, or First Nations peoples with a modem treaty or land claims agreement; - (ii) When referring in this claim to individuals, it means individuals who: - a. have, or are entitled to have, Indian status under the Indian Act; - b. met band membership requirements under sections 10-12 of the Indian Act; or - c. are recognized as citizens or members of their respective First Nations whether under agreements, treaties or First Nations' customs, traditions and laws; - (g) "FNCFS Agencies" means agencies that provided child and family services, in whole or in part, to the Class Members pursuant to the FNCFS Program and other agreements except where such services were exclusively provided by the province or territory in which the community was located.
+(f)(g) "First Nation" and "First Nations" means:

+- (1) When referring to nations, communities or bands and for the purposes of the Class definition herein: bands as defined in section 2(1) of the Indian Act, R.S.C., 1985, c.
+I-5, or First Nations peoples with a modem treaty or land claims agreement; - (ii) When referring in this claim to individuals, it means individuals who:

+- (1) have, or are entitled to have, Indian status under the Indian Act; - (2) met band membership requirements under sections 10-12 of the Indian Act; or - (3) are recognized as citizens or members of their respective First Nations whether under agreements, treaties or First Nations' customs, traditions and laws; - (g)(h) "FNCFS Agencies" means agencies that provided child and family services, in whole or in part, to the Class Members pursuant to the FNCFS Program and other agreements except where such services were exclusively provided by the province or territory in which the community was located. - (h)(i) "FNCFS" or "FNCFS Program" means Canada's First Nations Child and Family Services Program, which funded, and continues to fund public services, including Prevention Services, Protection Services and Post-Majority Services, to First Nations children and communities and which Program delegated or abandoned the provision of First Nations Child and Family services to First Nations children brought into care while ordinarily resident off-Reserve-despite and in breach of Canada's constitutional obligations to those First Nation children and families. - (i)(j) "Impugned Conduct" means the totality of Canada's conduct and practices as pleaded in paragraphs 945 to 9191 below.

-- (h) "FNCFS" or "FNCFS Program" means Canada's First Nations Child and Family Services Program, which funded, and continues to fund public services, including Prevention Services, Protection Services and Post-Majority Services, to First Nations children and communities and which Program delegated or abandoned the provision of First Nations Child and Family services to First Nations children brought into care while ordinarily resident off-Reserve despite and in breach of Canada's constitutional obligations to those First Nation children and families. - (i) "Impugned Conduct" means the totality of Canada's conduct and practices as pleaded in paragraphs 9 to 91 below. - (j) "Jordan's Principle" means a child-first principle that embodies existing constitutional and human rights equality protections and is intended to ensure that all First Nations children in Canada receive needed essential services and products that are substantively equal, taking into account their best interests and cultural rights, free of adverse differentiation, as specified by the Tribunal. - (k) "Post-Majority Services" means a range of services provided to individuals who were formerly in out-of-home care as children, to assist them with their transition to adulthood upon reaching the age of majority in the province or territory in which they reside.
+- (j)(k) "Jordan's Principle" means a child-first principle that embodies existing constitutional and human rights equality protections and is intended to ensure that all First Nations children in Canada receive needed essential services and products that are substantively equal, taking into account their best interests and cultural rights, free of adverse differentiation, as specified by the Tribunal. - (k)(1) "Post-Majority Services" means a range of services provided to individuals who were formerly in out-of-home care as children, to assist them with their transition to adulthood upon reaching the age of majority in the province or territory in which they reside. - (1)(m) "Prevention Services" means services intended to secure the best interests of First Nations children, including meeting their distinct cultural and linguistic needs, in the least disruptive manner within their families and communities. - (m)(n) "Protection Services" means those services intended to secure the best interests of any service that removes a First Nations children, including meetingchild from their distinct cultural and linguistic needs, where the risk to the child cannot be prevented by Prevention Services family, community, nation, or nation's Reserve. - (n)(o) "Reserve" means a tract of land, as defined under the Indian Act, the legal title to which is vested in Canada and has been set apart for the use and benefit of an Indian band.

-- (1) "Prevention Services" means services intended to secure the best interests of First Nations children, including meeting their distinct cultural and linguistic needs, in the least disruptive manner within their families and communities. - (m)"Protection Services" means those services intended to secure the best interests of First Nations children, including meeting their distinct cultural and linguistic needs, where the risk to the child cannot be prevented by Prevention Services. - (n) "Reserve" means a tract of land, as defined under the Indian Act, the legal title to which is vested in Canada and has been set apart for the use and benefit of an Indian band. - (o) "Residential Schools" means schools for First Nations and other Indigenous children funded by Canada from the 19th Century until 1996, which had the objective of assimilating children into Christian, Euro-Canadian society by stripping away their Indigenous rights, cultures, languages, traditions, and identity. - (p) "Sixties Scoop" means the decades-long practice in Canada of taking Indigenous children, including First Nations, from their families and communities for placement in non-Indigenous foster homes or for adoption by non-Indigenous parents. - (q) "Tribunal" means the Canadian Human Rights Tribunal.
+- (o)(p) "Residential Schools" means schools for First Nations and other Indigenous children funded by Canada from the 19th Century until 1996, which had the objective of assimilating children into Christian, Euro-Canadian society by stripping away their Indigenous rights, cultures, languages, traditions, and identity. - (p)(q) "Sixties Scoop" means the decades-long practice in Canada of taking Indigenous children, including First Nations, from their families and communities for placement in non-Indigenous foster homes or for adoption by non-Indigenous parents. - (q)(r) "Tribunal" means the Canadian Human Rights Tribunal. - (s) "UNDRIP" means the United Nations Declaration on the Rights of